Eek! There's a snake in my toilet!

-If you awoke in the middle of the night to go the bathroom and were met by a large snake peering at you from the toilet, the first word out of your mouth would likely be much stronger than “Eek,” although it might have a similar ending.
-But panicked diction aside, are drainpipe entrances by snakes and other creepy crawlies the stuff of urban legend and feared mostly by people who also warn of robot takeovers?
+If you awoke in the middle of the night to go the bathroom and were met by a large snake peering at you from the toilet, the first word out of your mouth would likely be much stronger than “Eek!”
+But panicked diction aside, are drainpipe entrances by snakes and other creepy crawlies the stuff of urban legend, feared mostly by people who also warn of robot takeovers?
 Unfortunately, the answer is no. And it can happen to YOU (cue: hideous madman laughter).

 Ok.
 Enough with the drama.
 Let’s look at the facts.
-According to reputable news reports of recent decades, there are only two animals that have the ability and motivation to enter a home through its sewer piping: rats and snakes.
+According to reputable news reports, only a few animals have the ability and motivation to enter a home through its sewer piping: snakes, rats, and the (very occasional) frog or squirrel.
 Comforting, right?
 And that’s the good news.
-The bad news is that, theoretically, if a rat or snake can find its way into the toilet, it can also crash your party via the kitchen sink or even the bathtub.
-This is because all of the house’s drain lines end up in the same place: the main house (or building) drain leading to the city’s sewer line under the street.
-However, most kitchen sinks have a disposer or strainer device that bars access or at least deters entry, and bathtub drains usually have stopper devices that do the same.
+The bad news is that, theoretically, if a rat or snake can find its way into the toilet, it could also crash your party via the kitchen sink or even the bathtub.
+This is because all of your drain lines end up in the same place: the main house (or building) drain leading to the city sewer line under the street.
+However, most kitchen sinks have a disposer or strainer that deters entry, and tub drains usually have stopper devices that do the same.

 Mutant Rats from Hell

 Well, not really from Hell.
 More like Norway, which reportedly is very nice.
 The type of rat most likely to come for a pool party in your toilet is a Norway rat, commonly called a sewer rat.
 You can use whichever name seems to fit: Do you picture the animals scuttling through dark, slimy tunnels or sluicing down slopes on cross-country skis?
 In any case, these are common rats that thrive in urban areas and are occasionally cute-ified in animated movies.